Bedrock

 History

 BedRock is the system that backs Expensify, the expense management company.
-It had been used for 8 years prior to being launched.
+It had been used for eight years prior to being launched.
 It was originally created as an in house solution to the strict database constraints of financial institutions - response time within milliseconds, transaction logging and authentication, and replication of multiple servers.

 Checkpoints